susanneferschl/da-sql-api-project-group-2_sf/README.md

 ### Setting-up working environment

 1. Fork and clone this repository
 2. Create your own project conda environment.
-Don't forget to install *sqlalchemy* as well as packages needed for doing some EDA and visualizations.
+Don't forget to install *sqlalchemy=1.3.23*, *psycopg2=2.8.6* as well as packages needed for doing some EDA and visualizations.

 ```BASH
 # Create new environment